DevCarl/bikemap/README.md

 Both the frontend and the backend use the [JCDecaux Dublin Bikes API](https://developer.jcdecaux.com/#/opendata/vls?page=getstarted) to gather bike information.
 The frontend displays live data requests from the API.
 The backend requests data every 5mins and saves to a database for processing.

 ##Install

+###Local Install

+To run a local instance of the application, simply download the applicaton files from the github directory: https://github.com/harneyp2/bikemap

+After downloading the file, run the application from the command line using `python application.py`.
+Note that you will need Flask installed in order to run the application.
+Once the application has begun to run the interface can be accessed through the broswer from your localhost at: http://127.0.0.1:5000

 The following steps describe the process to run the application in a *Ubuntu Linux* environment.
 The locations and steps may differ in other environments.
 Install *python3*, *python3-pip*, *apache2* and *libapache2-mod-wsgi-py3* using `apt-get install`.
 Install *flask* and *sqlite3* using `pip3 install`